5 Tips For Copyright Infringement: Social Media Channels

-“I purchased a cosmetic product a few months back from a company on which I have written an article, given my reviews on the product, and published the article on my personal blog.
+“I purchased a cosmetic product a few months back from a company on which I have written an article, given my reviews, and published the article on my personal blog.
 I have been posting articles entirely written by me.
 However, after some days of posting the article, the cosmetic product company reposted my article on their official Facebook page to advertise their product without my permission.
 Therefore, Can I sue the company for copyright infringement?”

 Introduction